ersanchez/notes/autokey-install.md

 ## `pip` Install

+This assumes you have Python version 3.5 or higher installed.

 If you are using a distribution other than those listed above or if you want to install AutoKey from GitHub you can use this [`pip`][pip] installation method.

 If `git` is not already installed, [install git][installgit].